Casimir IV Jagiellon: Dynastic struggle

 In 1427, the Polish nobility initiated an anti-Jagiellonian opposition and attempted to have Władysław II Jagiełło's sons Władysław III and Casimir IV Jagiellon declared illegitimate to the Polish throne as they, being sons of a Lithuanian noblewoman Sophia of Halshany, had no blood link to the previous ruling Polish dynasty, the Piasts, however Casimir's father ensured the succession for his sons.
+Moreover, the death of Casimir's elder brother, Władysław III, at the Battle of Varna (1444) during a crusade against the Ottoman Empire, created a potentially dangerous leadership vacuum.
+Władysław's death left Poland without a clear successor and Casimir was fraught with political maneuvering and rivalries within the Polish nobile class.